 We hope that this blog post has given you a better understanding of why you should replace your car's air filter on a regular basis.
 Replacing your filter regularly will help keep your engine healthy and running smoothly while also improving fuel efficiency and decreasing emissions.
 If you have any questions about replacing your car's air filter or need help finding the right replacement part for your vehicle, our team of experts at AAA Automotive Parts would be happy to assist you!
 Give us a call today or stop by our shop in person!

 How often should car air filters be changed?

-How often a car's air filter should be changed depends on the make of the vehicle, the driving conditions, and other factors.
+How often a car's air filter should be changed and what type of car air filter should be used depends on the make of the vehicle, the driving conditions, and other factors.
 However, it is generally recommended that they be changed every 12,000 to 15,000 miles to keep your air intake system functioning properly.

 Do you really need to replace car air filter?

 Yes, you should replace your engine air filters at least every 12,000 miles or as specified in your owner's manual.
 A clogged air filter can reduce engine performance and fuel economy.